moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-6. On clicking any perspective it will redirect you to the Explore page of the Data Product on which the particular perspective is created as shown below, where you can continue with your exploration.
+6. Clicking on any Perspective will redirect you to the explore page of the Data Product for which the particular Perspective is created, as shown below, allowing you to continue your exploration.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(48).png" alt="DPH" style="width:40rem; border: 1px solid black;" />